Joel Zamel: Career

 Zamel had first met Nader at the St. Petersburg International Economic Forum in June 2016.
 In November 2016, George Nader paid Zamel $2 million for undisclosed reasons.
-Prince then lied about it to congress.
+Blackwater founder Erik Prince later lied about it to Congress.

-The meeting with Trump was later scrutinised by Robert Mueller's Special Counsel investigation and subsequent investigations into his links to Trump officials, which continued after the Mueller investigation finished.
-Zamel's meetings with Saudi officials were also scrutinised by Mueller.
+The meeting with Trump was later scrutinized by Robert Mueller's Special Counsel investigation and subsequently led to investigations into his links to Trump officials, which continued after the Mueller investigation finished.
+Zamel's meetings with Saudi officials were also scrutinized by Mueller.

-In February 2019, federal agents detained Zamel at a Washington airport and he appeared before a grand jury to give evidence to Robert Mueller about his links to George Nader.
-Zamel bragged to Nader that he had conducted a secret campaign which had been influential in Trump's victory, a characterisation which Zamel's lawyer has disputed.
+In February 2019, federal agents detained Zamel at a Washington airport, and he appeared before a grand jury to give evidence to Robert Mueller about his links to George Nader.
+Zamel bragged to Nader that he had conducted a secret campaign which had been influential in Trump's victory, a characterization which Zamel's lawyer has disputed.
 Zamel also had contact with Michael Flynn.

-On April 5, 2019, the Senate Intelligence Committee sends letter to Walter Soriano the owner of USG Security Limited based in Britain for his communication with Paul Manafort, Michael Flynn, Psy-Group, Wikistrat, and Black Cube, Orbis Business Intelligence (a firm co-founded by Christopher Steele).
+On April 5, 2019, the Senate Intelligence Committee sent a letter to Walter Soriano, the owner of USG Security Limited, based in Britain, for his communication with Paul Manafort, Michael Flynn, Psy-Group, Wikistrat, Black Cube, and Orbis Business Intelligence (a firm co-founded by Christopher Steele).
 Soriano has links to Oleg Deripaska.

 Zamel's firms have completed work for Oleg V. Deripaska and Dmitry Rybolovlev.

-Zamel has been represented by Marc Mukasey, who specialises in reputation protection.
-Mukasey, a former law partner of Rudy Giuliani, also had President Donald Trump as a client as well as Donald Trump Jr., Ivanka Trump, Eric Trump, and the Trump Foundation in response to the civil lawsuit filed by the New York State Attorney General's Office. as well as Eddie Gallagher a soldier accused of committing war crimes.
+Zamel has been represented by Marc Mukasey, who specializes in reputation protection.
+Mukasey, a former law partner of Rudy Giuliani, also represented President Donald Trump.

 Beliefs

 Zamel believes Bitcoin is a "truth machine protected by a fortress of misconceptions."

 Zamel believes in information operations as an underutilized tool for countering extremist ideologies.
 He believes "dictators are beating the West when it comes to sophisticated information operations."
-Has advocated for "exploiting the frequent protest movements in Iran and the ever-present disgust with the regime through covert on-the-ground and digital support".
+He has advocated for "exploiting the frequent protest movements in Iran and the ever-present disgust with the regime through covert on-the-ground and digital support".